Horseradish & Herb Beef Jerky is a bold blend of salt, pepper, and herbs with just a hint of horseradish. Delicious, flavorful, and easy to make!

 - Stir in water until completely incorporated.

-- Place the meat into the refrigerator and marinate for at least 12 hours, flipping the bag or stirring occasionally.
+- Place the zip top bag into the refrigerator.
+Marinate for at least 24 hours, flipping the bag occasionally and massaging the marinade into the meat.

-- Remove the meat from the marinade and lay the strips out onto a double layer of paper towels.
-Use additional paper towels to blot off excess marinade from the tops of the strips.
+- Remove the meat from the marinade and lay the jerky strips out onto a double layer of paper towels.
+Use additional paper towels to blot excess marinade from the tops of the strips.

 - Lay the marinated jerky strips out out on dehydrator trays, leaving space between for air flow.
 Use as many trays as necessary.

-- Choose the highest temperature setting on the dehydrator (typically 160 degrees).
-Begin checking the jerky strips after 60-90 minutes.
+- Choose the highest temperature setting on the dehydrator (typically 160 degrees F).
+Begin checking the progress after 60-90 minutes.
 Flip the jerky strips and rotate trays during the dehydration process.
-The jerky will become less spongy but remain pliable and it will develop a dry, leathery appearance.
+The jerky will become less spongy but remain pliable, and it will develop a dry, leathery appearance.

 - Once sufficiently dried, remove to a resealable container or large zip top bag and allow to cool before sealing.